Notes & Resources

 - Teaching page of Prof. Tong at the University of Cambridge: David Tong, aka the god of teaching.

-- Ressources of the Archimedeans, the Cambridge University Mathematical Society.
+- Resources of the Archimedeans, the Cambridge University Mathematical Society.

-- Archives (lectures notes + example sheets) of the Part III in Applied Mathematics at the University of Cambridge
+- Archives of the Part III in Applied Mathematics at the University of Cambridge

 - Archives of the Examples for the Mathematical Tripos (undergraduate curriculum) at Cambridge.